CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 * The column name providing the feature identifiers (if any)
 * A list of the properties and their JSON types

-A set of links provide the URLs for accessing:
+A set of links provide URLs for accessing:

 * `self` - the feature collection metadata
 * `alt` - the feature collection metadata as an HTML view